codereader/DarkRadiant/README.md

 # DarkRadiant

-DarkRadiant is a level (map) editor for the **The Dark Mod**, an open-source Doom 3 modification which is available at www.thedarkmod.com
+DarkRadiant is a level (map) editor for the **The Dark Mod**, an open-source Doom 3 modification which is available at www.thedarkmod.com.
+It's primary use is creating missions for The Dark Mod as well as maps for idTech4-based games like Doom 3, Quake 4 and Prey.

+## Download

+Get the latest DarkRadiant binaries from the [releases page](https://github.com/codereader/DarkRadiant/releases/latest).
+We have binaries for Windows and macOS, plus [compilation instructions](http://wiki.thedarkmod.com/index.php?title=DarkRadiant_-_Compiling_in_Linux) for various Linux distributions.

 # Getting started